 Don’t skimp on sunscreen

 Yes, you should be wearing SPF all year round, but it’s especially important in warmer months when UVA and UVB rays are more intense.
 Even just 15 minutes of daily sun exposure can add up over time and lead to significant skin damage in the form of accelerated photoaging, hyperpigmentation and wrinkles.
-Your best bet is to opt for an oil-free, broad-spectrum sunscreen that contains at least SPF 30.
+Your best bet is to opt for an oil-free, broad-spectrum sunscreen that contains at least SPF 15-30.
 Remember to let it absorb before applying makeup!
+Check out SLMD’s Daily Moisturizer with SPF 15 for an easy, makeup friendly, SPF option.

 The really important thing about summertime sunscreen is remembering to reapply.
 That’s because SPF is only effective for 1.5 to 2 hours, especially if you’re swimming or sweating.
 Need to reapply over your makeup?
 Opt for a powdered sunscreen instead.